 1. Batman's Eyes#

 Eyes are the windows to one's soul.
 That is the reason why Batman does not show his eyes.
 Instead of eyes that can give him away, Batman has a glowing pair of slits that are capable mostly of expressing only terror.

 A Batman with blinking and darting kohl-eyes looks like a Batman character who ran away from the circus.

 Batman's eyes are dead and cold, yet intimidating and terrifying at the same time.
 It doesn't tell you what he is thinking, what he is feeling, where he is looking at.
 All it tells you is that he is there to put you down.

 Batman's cloak should not cling to his back like a wet towel as depicted in the movies.
 The character of his cloak is one of the most important things that make Batman, Batman.
 This is more about cinematography than the attire, though.

 Batman's suit is simple and effective, nothing fancy.
 It doesn't have bat-nipples and muscles sculpted on it.
 Also it doesn't make Batman looks like he is a robot crafted by Nike and Adidas in a joint venture (The Dark Knight Rises).

 Batman is not going for a fancy dress competition, he is out there to fight crime.

 The 'Hollywoodized' looks of Batman is more likely to tickle the funny bones of the criminals, rather than freezing them with horror, which the real Batman does.

-I would pay double the ticket price to watch a Batman movie that puts the comic book Batman to life on the big screen.
+I would pay double the ticket price to watch a Batman movie that captures the essence of the comic book Batman on the big screen.
 Hopefully someone will make a good Batman movie in the future.
 Till then, I will keep waiting to be mind-blown by a kickass movie of my favorite superhero.